NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 When done creating interest points, use the ``IP matches -> Write GCP file`` menu item to save the GCP file.
-The matches can be saved from the same menu, and can be loaded and edited later (editing cannot be done for GCP).
+The matches can be saved from the same menu, and can be loaded, viewed, and edited later by repeating the above command and then selecting viewing the interest point matches from the menu.
+Editing cannot be done for GCP.

 If above the reference DEM and GCP file were not set, the GUI will prompt for their names.